atam4j/atam4j/README.md

 instead of the tests classpath.
 This can be done by including them in the `src/main/java directory` instead of the `src/test/java` directory.

-3. Instantiate the `AcceptanceTestHealthCheckManager` in the `run` method of your dropwizard application class.
+3. Instantiate  `Atam4j` in the `run` method of your dropwizard application class.

-> new AcceptanceTestHealthCheckManager(environment, TEN_MINUTES_IN_SECONDS, HelloWorldTest.class).initialise();
+        new Atam4j.Atam4jBuilder()
+            .withTestClasses(new Class[]{HelloWorldTest.class})
+            .withEnvironment(environment)
+            .build()
+            .initialise();

-4. Run the dropwizard app and observe the status of the acceptnace tests reported under the health-check endpoint.
+4. Run the dropwizard app and observe the status of the acceptance tests reported under the health-check endpoint.

 Refer to [atam4j-sample-app](https://github.com/atam4j/atam4j-sample-app) for a complete working example.